frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.
 Torque refers to the rotational force applied to an object, while speed denotes how quickly that object rotates.

 !!!
 Note
     Speed and torque are inversely related in mechanical systems.
 This means that as one increases, the other decreases, and vice versa.
 For example, if speed is decreased by 4x, torque is increased by 4x.
+This is because of the principle of conservation of energy: the output energy is the same as the input energy, so if speed is reduced through mechanical means, torque must increase.

-Gears, sprockets, and chain all tradeoff speed for torque (and vice versa) by changing the size of the transmission components.
+Gears, sprockets, and chain all trade speed for torque (and vice versa) by changing the size of the transmission components.
+This is called "**mechanical advantage**" and is represented by a ratio of output force to input force.
+For example, a system that multiplies the torque by 4 (and in consequence dividing the speed by 4) would be called a "4:1 reduction."

 In this stage, you'll focus on the basics of power transmissions, with an emphasis on how to create them in CAD.
 While you won't be calculating optimal power transmission ratios or exploring advanced technical details, you'll gain a solid foundation to build upon.